Frequently Asked Questions

 What do results mean?

-DEXA scan results provide a comprehensive view of your body composition, including fat distribution and muscle mass.
+DEXA scan results provide a comprehensive view of your body composition, including fat distribution, muscle mass and bone density.
 Understanding these metrics can help you set realistic health and fitness goals.

 Can DEXA detect issues?